FrankMeijering/ThermalAnalysis/README.md

 The MSc thesis report can be found on: https://resolver.tudelft.nl/uuid:74339e69-0fdb-4ce9-96d1-a909e729fb96 under the name: "Modular Thermal Analysis for CubeSats and PocketQubes"

+It is recommended to get started with this YouTube tutorial: https://youtu.be/fc52rccMm14

 ## Overview of files
 - ThermalBudget.py: contains the definition of the Node, NodalModel, and OrbitalModel classes.
 It is important to understand how to use them, and the documentation present in those class definitions helps a lot with input syntax and troubleshooting.
 - CommonNodalModels.py: contains some functions to easily define PCBs with multiple nodes.
 It is recommended to expand this file by adding more and more NodalModels that are frequently reused.